blackerby/govinfoR/README.md

 <!-- badges: end -->

-The goal of govinfoR is to provide an easy way to interact with the United States Government Publishing Office GovInfo API in R. It’s currently a work in progress and not ready for serious use.
+The goal of govinfoR is to provide an easy way to interact with the United States Government Publishing Office (GPO) GovInfo API in R. It’s currently a work in progress and not ready for serious use.

 ## Installation